awesomephant/blog/posts/eleventy-csv.md

 But there's another feature that does allow us to do this: [Javascript Data Files](https://www.11ty.dev/docs/data-js/).
 Instead of a static JSON file, we can put a Javascript file into the data folder that `exports` whatever data we need.
 Eleventy executes that file, and adds the output to its global data object, making it available in template files.

 We can use this to parse our CSV file, and hand the data over to Eleventy.
-I'm using [csv-parse](https://csv.js.org/parse/) here, which lets us do this in a few lines:
+I'm using [csv-parse](https://csv.js.org/parse/) here.

+Install it with ```npm install csv-parse```.

+Then we can write a script like this:

 ```js
 const parse = require("csv-parse/lib/sync");